evancz/guide.elm-lang.org/architecture/effects/http.md

 ...

-Okay, so you read it now right?
+Okay, so you read it now, right?
 Good.
 Let's get started on our random gif fetcher!

 ## Phase One - The Bare Minimum